Costa Rica- National PES programme

 Service

 Bundled: biodiversity protection, watershed protection, carbon sequestration, and landscape beauty.
-Although for a long time watershed protection implied (reading between lines) increases in water flows, this idea is being dropped by FONAFIFO in its new contracts following evidence from hydrological studies that forests are not likely to increase water flows.
+Although for a long time watershed protection implied increases in water flows; this idea is being dropped by FONAFIFO in its new contracts following evidence from hydrological studies that forests are not likely to increase water flows.
 An extensive consultation about the new Canon del Agua suggests that these funds should not be allocated for reforestation (Tiffer-Sotomayor, 2006).

 Commodity

 - Conservation and protection of existing ecosystems.
-Over 80% of payments go towards conservation.
+Over 80 per cent of payments go towards conservation.

-- Improved management practices through agro-forestry projects (which may also include shade coffee, afforestation of pasture lands, live hedges providing fodder, or as wind brake barriers).
-These projects were introduced in 2003 as part of the second generation PES, with the aim of including the environmental services provided by agricultural activities in the PES compensation scheme.
+- Improved management practices through agroforestry projects (which may also include shade coffee, afforestation of pasture lands, live hedges providing fodder, or as wind brake barriers).
+These projects were introduced in 2003 as part of the second generation PES, with the aim of including the ES provided by agricultural activities in the PES compensation scheme.
 An additional aim was to contribute to rural poverty alleviation by providing an alternative source of income for farmers.

 - Sustainable Forest Management (No new contracts since 2002).